amyxzhao/db_final/README.md

 - `/static`: This directory includes files for styling the web application.
 - `/template`: This directory includes html templates that will be used to create the web application.
+- `/course_csv`: This directory includes CSV files for the course information and demand statistics of Fall 2022 and Spring 2023.
+These are not directly used in the project, but provide helpful reference information.
 - `progressbar.py`: Borrowed from department lecturer Alan Weide, this is essentially a sanity check.
 When the API calls are running, this gives a visual representation in the terminal of the progress.
 It holds no actual bearing on the functionality of the project.